ananth243/speer-backend/README.md

 ```bash
   npm run test
 ```
-What this does is injects data into the Testing DB and cleans up everything post successful completion
+What this does is cleans up and injects data into the Testing DB

 ## Run Locally